chrismdp/cardpirates/rules/index.md

 ![movement-chosen](../assets/movement-chosen.png)

 *The player chooses to move North East to the island, and uses their 5 crew card to do so.
-Because they have moved from a sea square, they place the card face up on the square they have moved from.
+They place the card face up on the square they have moved from.
 The player then picks up any cards below the face up ace card - in this case a 10.*

 *When moving next turn, the player will only have to show the other players a crew card rather than place one, as they are now on an island square.*